 Speaking of things you no longer need, is it really essential to have two cars after you retire?

-Your money will stretch further in retirement if you’re not using it on a vehicle you drive only occasionally — especially considering that it costs $8,849 per year to own and operate a new car, according to AAA.
+Your money will stretch further in retirement if you’re not using it on a vehicle you drive only occasionally.

 8. Refinance or consolidate your debts

 If you have debt, you can save money by lowering your interest rates.
-For example, you may be able to move balances from high-interest credit cards to one with a low introductory rate — like those we cite in “3 Cards With Zero Percent APR Until Summer 2020.”
+For example, you may be able to move balances from high-interest credit cards to one with a low introductory rate.

-If you need professional help, consider contacting a reputable credit counselor.
+If you need professional help with your debt, consider contacting a reputable credit counselor.

 9. Travel wisely